WHAT HAPPENS AFTER THAT LAST PAYCHECK?

 Many people believe that once they hit age 62, they should immediately begin receiving social security benefits.
 Others have been advised to wait as long as possible before drawing distributions.

 In fact, there is no one right answer.

 There is, however, a right answer for you.
 As wealth managers, we not only can help you determine when to access this integral part of your retirement income, but whether or not (and how) to invest it.

 Unfortunately, many people tend to underestimate potential health care costs in their retirement years.
 Many assume that Medicare will take care of all of their medical needs.
 In reality, Medicare typically pays only 50 percent of a retiree’s medical cost – and you might be surprised how much money is needed to make up the shortfall.

 As wealth managers and financial planners, we strongly recommend dedicating a percentage of your retirement nest egg to medical expenses, lest you severely limit your health care options and access to the best care in retirement.

+We periodically make available “white papers” on topics of likely interest to people working with a financial planner.
 For more information on retirement, check out Managing Your Money in Retirement, a handy guide that offers a three-step process to see that your financial needs are met.